aws/aws-cdk/packages/aws-cdk/README.md

 - add corresponding constructs for the resources to be added in your stack - for example, for an S3 bucket, add something like `new s3.Bucket(this, 'ImportedS3Bucket', {});` - **no other changes must be done to the stack before the import is completed**
-- run `cdk deploy` with `--import-resources` argument to instruct CDK to start the import operation
+- run `cdk import` command - if there are multiple stacks in the CDK app, pass a specific stack name as an argument
-- if resource definition contains all information needed for the import, this happens automatically (e.g. an `s3.Bucket` construct has an explicit `bucketName` set), otherwise, CDK will prompt user to provide neccessary identification information (e.g. the bucket name)
+- if the resource definition contains all information needed for the import, this happens automatically (e.g. an `s3.Bucket` construct has an explicit `bucketName` set), otherwise, CDK will prompt user to provide neccessary identification information (e.g. the bucket name)
-- after cdk deploy reports success, the resource is managed by CDK.
+- after cdk import reports success, the resource is managed by CDK.
 Any subsequent changes in the construct configuration will be reflected on the resource